 3. Place dry firewood under your car

 It’s a good idea to place dry firewood under your car so that if it rains it will remain dry.
 Additionally, to be extra safe you can also dig a small trench around your car to prevent water running under your car and getting the wood wet.

 4. Use fans inside your tent

 When camping in warm weather, heat can be a real problem.
-Using a couple tent fans in your tent can make a real difference and make sleeping a lot more pleasant.
+A great tip is to use a couple tent fans.
+Using these fans can make a real difference and make sleeping a lot more pleasant.
 You can find lots of great tent fan options on Amazon for really great prices.

 5. For cold weather use a heater